TL;DR

 2. A 200-word "what this means for us" — what to do differently

-3. A "watch list" — competitors to monitor closely
+3. A "watch list" — competitors to monitor closely, with a trigger for each

 5. The single counter-positioning move I should consider

-For deep dives on one competitor: “Now produce a 1-page narrative on the strongest competitor — their bet, the data they have we do not, and the move that would hurt them most.”
+For a deep dive on one rival, follow up with: “Now write a one-page narrative on the strongest competitor — their core bet, the data they have that we don’t, and the single move that would hurt them most.”

 Recommended output structure

-A competitor matrix (rows = competitors, columns = dimensions), “so what” section as a single paragraph, a watch list, and a fact-check log mapping every claim to its source.
-Skip the fact-check log and you ship hallucinations.
+A competitor matrix (rows = competitors, columns = dimensions), a one-paragraph “so what,” a watch list with triggers, and a fact-check log mapping every claim to its source.
+The fact-check log is not optional.
+Skip it and you ship hallucinations with a confident tone.

 How to check the output is usable